- Sat 26 Apr 2025

 Your support in this challenge could fund ten coaching sessions to give someone with a brain tumour the tools they need to cope.

-I know only too well that much more needs to be done for the care and aftercare of patients diagnosed with brain tumours.
-If it wasnβt for brainstrust supporting me through my experience, I donβt know where I would be right now.
-They have been a lifeline for me and I canβt thank them enough.
+If it wasn’t for brainstrust supporting me through my experience, I don’t know where I would be right now.
+They have been a lifeline for me and I can’t thank them enough.
 Patient 2017

 Entry fee